- Artificial Intelligence

 - Foundations of Mathematics

 I am a Franco-American computer scientist, working as a research assistant on EPSRC Project EP/I03808X/1 entitled A Unified Model of Compositional and Distributional Semantics: Theory and Applications.
-I am simultaneously finishing a DPhil on compositional distributional models of natural language semantics, funded (Oct '09 to Oct '12) by an EPSRC Doctoral Training Account.
 I am also lecturing at Hertford College to students taking Oxford's new computer science and philosophy course.
 From October 2013, I will also be a Fulford Junior Research Fellow at Somerville College.

 In addition to my research, I am keenly interested in helping with the outreach activities of the department and University, and regularly participate in open days and school events promoting interest in Computer Science and CompPhil, state school accessibility to Oxford, and encouraging young women to consider science at university.